Peke-A-Chon (Bichon Frise & Pekingese Mix): Info, Pictures, Traits

 Temperament & Intelligence of the Bichon Pekingese 🧠

-The Peke-A-Chon is an adorable, small-sized lap dog that is a great companion for many family situations.
-They are playful, loyal, affectionate with a gentle nature.
-They are rarely aggressive, and they enjoy lounging on your lap and being the center of attention.
+The Peke-A-Chon is an adorable, small lap dog that is a great companion for families and individuals.
+They are playful, loyal, and affectionate with a gentle nature.
+They are rarely aggressive and enjoy lounging on your lap and being the center of attention.
 This little tyke is also intelligent and active with a happy spirit.

-You will find this is a dog this equally happy to relax as they are to play fetch.
+The Peke_A_Chon is equally happy to relax as they are to play fetch.
 Although they need regular exercise, there is no need for strenuous walks daily.
-You will also find this pooch to be devoted and loyal to their humans.
-They can have some anxiety issues, so leaving them alone for long hours while you are at work is not recommended.
+They’re devoted and loyal to their human but have some anxiety issues, so leaving them alone for long hours while you are at work is not recommended.

-On the other hand, if you work from home, or have someone in the house for most of the day, this little furball will do well.
+On the other hand, if you work from home or have someone in the house for most of the day, the Peke-A_Chon will do well.
 They enjoy being around people, especially family.
 They can be somewhat shy around new faces, and they can be barkers.
-This makes them a good watchdog, but if you live in an apartment where noise is an issue, you may have a problem.
+They’re good watchdogs, but if you live in an apartment where noise is an issue, you may have a problem.

 There is also a feisty side to this tiny character.
-As mentioned, they can be wary of strangers, but they are not shy around their family.
-They will show their displeasure when they are overly-frustrated…which brings us to our next topic.
+As mentioned, they can be wary of strangers but are not shy around their family.
+They will show their displeasure when they are overly frustrated…which brings us to our next topic.

 Are These Dogs Good for Families? 🏡

-This can depend on what side of the family tree they take after.
-The Pekingese is generally not recommended for families with small children as they don’t have a strong threshold for being poked or prodded.
+The Pekingese is generally not recommended for families with small children as they don’t have a substantial threshold for being poked or prodded.
 Their annoyance can make them nip and bark.
 Training them early is ideal, but it can also be hard to tell which side they take after.
-For this reason, small kids are typically not a good idea.
+For that reason, they’re not the best pets for young kids.

-On the other hand, this is a great pet for families with older kids.
-The like nothing better than to spend time on someone’s lap or relaxing in bed.
-Though they can be easily startled by loud noises, bring them up in a boisterous household will generally keep them from being timid.
+On the other hand, they’re ideal for families with older kids.
+Though they can be easily startled by loud noises, a boisterous household will generally keep them from being timid.
+Since they don’t require strenuous activity, they are also great pets for seniors or those with disabilities.

 Does This Breed Get Along with Other Pets? 🐶 😽

 The Peke-A-Chon is not famous for getting along with other pets, but it can depend on how well they are socialized as puppies.
 It can also have a lot to do with which side of the family they take after.
-For the most part, they are more likely to get along with another dog than a smaller animal such as a cat or hamster.
+They are more likely to get along with another dog than a smaller animal such as a cat or hamster.

-That being said, this breed does well with a companion within the same breed.
+However, they do well with a companion of the same breed.
 Adopting another Peke-A-Chon is usually a smooth transition, and it can be helpful if you need to spend more time away from home.
-Again, socialization is key with this breed.
+Again, socialization is critical with this breed.
 Though they are not aggressive and don’t have a strong prey drive, you want to get them used to other people and animals as young as possible.

-When you adopt a new pet into your life, you want to make sure that you will be able to take care of them in the best manner possible.
-For that reason, we have included all the details for the Peke-A-Chon’s caste below, so you can decide whether this tiny-tot is truly the right pet for you.
+When you adopt a new pet, you want to ensure that you can care for them in the best manner possible.
+Therefore, we have included all the details you need to know about the Peke-A-Chon.

 Food & Diet Requirements 🦴

-This little guy is not the biggest eater in the canine community, but that does not mean they don’t need a healthy and nutritious diet.
-They will require good levels of protein, fat, and fiber along with their essential vitamins and minerals to be healthy and happy.
+The Peke-A-Chon is not the biggest eater in the canine community, but that does not mean they don’t need a healthy and nutritious diet.
+They require protein, fat, fiber, essential vitamins, and minerals to be healthy and happy.

 Exercise 🐕

-One great aspect of Peke-A-Chon’s care is that it doesn’t require strenuous daily walks.
-That being said, you must give them some exercise daily.
-A short walk or games in the living room are usually sufficient, however.
+One significant aspect of Peke-A-Chon’s care is that they don’t require strenuous daily walks.
+However, you must provide exercise daily.
+A short walk or games in the living room are usually sufficient.
 This is important for keeping them happy and grounded.

 Like most dogs, excess energy is not a good thing.
 They can become destructive with their chewing, plus they can also start to bark constantly.
 Making sure they are getting adequate activity will keep these activities at bay.